rodrigomasiniai/GenAIChatIniciante/README.md

 ### A domain specific chatbot powered by Hugging Face and Python

-- Chat with your documents by asking questions on a user friendly web app.
+- Chat with your documents by asking questions in an interactive web app.
 - Summarize your documents.
 - Too many links or contacts?
 Access them easily.
 - Create your own custom domain/topic to chat with e.g., development errors you would like to trace.